Giacomo Savelli (died 1587)

 Giacomo Savelli (1523–1587) was an Italian Roman Catholic cardinal and bishop.
-He participated in several papal conclaves and held several administrative positions in the Catholic Church during his 48 year career with the Church during the mid 16th century.
+He participated in several papal conclaves and held several administrative positions in the Catholic Church during his 48-year career with the Church during the mid-16th century.

-Biography
+Early life

 A member of the Savelli family, Giacomo Savelli was born in Rome in 1523, the son of Roman nobles Giambattista Savelli and Costanza Bentivoglio.
 His paternal grandmother, Camilla Farnese, was a cousin of Pope Paul III.

 Savelli studied Latin and Greek as a young man and then attended the University of Padua to study law.
 He joined the papal household of Pope Paul III as a chamberlain of honor.
 He also served as a protonotary apostolic.

+Clerical career

 Pope Paul III made him a cardinal deacon in the consistory of 19 December 1539.
 He received the red hat and the deaconry of Santa Lucia in Selci on 16 April 1540.
 On 8 January 1543 he opted for the deaconry of Santi Cosma e Damiano.
 From 13 April 1545 to 26 May 1546 he was the administrator of the see of Teramo.

 He participated in the papal conclave of 1549-50 that elected Pope Julius III.
 The new pope made Cardinal Savelli papal legate in the March of Ancona and he served in that position throughout the pontificate of Julius III.
 He opted for the deaconry of San Nicola in Carcere on 9 March 1552.

 He participated in both the papal conclave of April 1555 that elected Pope Marcellus II and the papal conclave of May 1555 that elected Pope Paul IV.

 He was the administrator of the see of Gubbio from 29 May 1555 until 6 February 1556, when he resigned the administration in favor of his nephew Marino Savelli, bishop-elect of Nicastro.
 Cardinal Savelli became administrator of Nicastro for a second time starting 6 February 1556, resigning sometime before 26 January 1560.

 On 16 December 1558 he opted for the deaconry of Santa Maria in Cosmedin.
 In 1559, he participated in the papal conclave that elected Pope Pius IV.

 He was ordained as a priest on 19 January 1560, and he opted for the order of cardinal priests at that time.
 From 26 January 1560 until 17 May 1574 he was administrator of the see of Benevento.
 He was also the Vicar General of Rome from 1560 to 1587.
 On 27 June 1571 he was one of three cardinals appointed by the pope to study providing assistance for the poor of Rome.
 He participated in the papal conclave of 1565-66 that elected Pope Pius V. He served as Camerlengo of the Sacred College of Cardinals from 14 January 1568 until 14 January 1569.
 He was a participant in the papal conclave of 1572 that elected Pope Gregory XIII.
 On 8 April 1573 he opted for the titular church of Santa Maria in Trastevere.